 What’s the best way to analyze your competitors?
 We’ll start with a few basic steps.

-Figure Out Who Your Competitors Are
+Figure Out Who Are Your Competitors

 You can’t evaluate your competition until you know who they are.
 This allows you to compare your data accurately – what works for one brand may not work for you.